 Preheat oven to 425F/220C.
 Spray baking dish with non-stick spray.

 Melt butter and margarine together over low heat.
 In a flat bowl big enough to hold the fish, mix almond meal, Parmesan, garlic powder, lemon pepper or pepper, and Fish Rub in a flat dish.

 Dip each fish filet in butter, turning to coat both sides, then into almond mixture.
 Try to get as much of the almond mixture to stick to the fish as you can.
 (I pressed it down with a fork.)

 Bake 20-30 minutes, or until fish is firm to the touch and coating is turning golden brown.
 The baking time will depend on the thickness of the fish, so watch it carefully.
 We ate this with homemade tartar sauce,

-I would eat this with my homemade South Beach Friendly version of tartar sauce, but it would be tasty with any type of tartar sauce.
+I would eat this with my homemade Ultra Easy Double Dill Diet-Friendly Tartar Sauce, but it would be tasty with any type of tartar sauce.

 Find More Recipes Like This One: